linuxserver/docker-hedgedoc/README.md

 [Full list of HedgeDoc options](https://docs.hedgedoc.org/configuration/)

-For convenience we provide a working example using Mariadb as a backend in this document.

-To run behind a reverse proxy we have a [preconfigured config](https://github.com/linuxserver/reverse-proxy-confs/blob/master/hedgedoc.subdomain.conf.sample) using docker networking included in our [SWAG](https://github.com/linuxserver/docker-swag) image and you can read how to use this in the [Reverse Proxy Confs repository](https://github.com/linuxserver/reverse-proxy-confs/#how-to-use-these-reverse-proxy-configs)

 ## Usage

 To help you get started creating a container from this image you can either use docker-compose or the docker cli.